Find Affordable College Courses

 Read full report on Health Sciences & Services at Saint Louis University

-Missouri State University - Springfield did quite well in this year’s ranking of the best schools for health sciences and services students.
-It came in at #7 on the list.
-Missouri State is a very large public school located in the city of Springfield.
+Missouri State University - Springfield ranked #7 on this year’s Best Health Sciences & Services Schools in Missouri list.
+Missouri State is a fairly large public school located in the city of Springfield.

 While working on their degree, health science majors at Missouri State accumulate an average of around $28,714 in student debt.